MiroslavRD/nevenium/README.md

 Let's get back to the rolling mantra.
 If the ball falls out or the time expires, you lose a life.

 Collect gems to unlock the exit  and earn extra balls.
 Powergems are worth 5.
 Quantum Gems are worth 10.
-A ball is awarded for 100 coins.
+A ball is awarded for 100 gems.

 ## Release Notes